mrazomej/phd/src/chapter_02/section_02_abstract.md

 ## Abstract

-Allosteric regulation is found across all domains of life, yet we still lack simple, predictive theories that directly link the experimentally tunable parameters of a system to its input-output response.
+Allosteric regulation is found across all domains of life.
+Yet, we still lack simple, predictive theories that directly link the experimentally tunable parameters of a system to its input-output response.
 To that end, we present a general theory of allosteric transcriptional regulation using the